stevenagechessclub/stevenagechessclub.github.io/test/md/home.md

 Welcome to Stevenage Chess Club.
 Whether you're a beginner looking to learn the basics or a seasoned player seeking challenging competition, our club offers something for everyone.

-**We are currently closed for the summer break.
-We re-open on Monday 1st September 2025**

 ## About Us

 We are a small, friendly club of around 25 members with players of all standards from beginners to advanced players over 2000 ELO.